neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

                     └── sub-01_ses-01_task-discrim_monitor-right_run-02.mp4
 ```

+NeuroBlueprint makes has no requirements as to permitted file formats.
+However, it is good to always consider
+SHARABILITY and aim to use non-properitary formats that can be shared freely.
+To read more about this,
+check out our page on FAIR PRINCIPLES.
+[LINK]

 ## Metadata conventions

 **NeuroBlueprint** imposes no absolute requirements on how to store metadata.
 That said, we do outline some best practices, in accordance with the [BIDS specification on tabular files](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#tabular-files).